Previous dayMarch 31, 2026Next day

 7.1 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.0 earthquake 92 km WNW of Yakutat, Alaska at 21:43 UTC on March 31, 2026.
-This was a shallow crustal earthquake, focused at 7.1 km depth.
-The epicenter is at 59.850°, -141.260°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 2.0 event was detected 92 km WNW of Yakutat, Alaska on March 31, 2026, with origin time 21:43 UTC.
+The hypocenter lay at 7.1 km, placing this in the shallow crustal category.
+Geolocation places the event at 59.850°N, -141.260°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31